Ready, Respectful, Safe

 During lessons, teachers will refer to our behaviour rule phrase, ‘Ready, Respectful and Safe’.
 They will observe these excellent choices and award child Class Dojo’s and/or add their name to the class Recognition board.
 Teachers are free to organise the layout of their class and the seating arrangements to enable the best learning opportunities.
 When children are in transition and move from their class to other parts of the school building, they are expected to show ‘Lovely Lines’ and ‘Fantastic Walking’.
 Children are encouraged to have conversations around helpful and unhelpful behaviours for learning, for example, applying active listening, supporting each other in their learning, persevering with a challenge, Teachers explicitly teach and model what good learning behaviours are.

-At the start of the week, children will either watch a short video or take part in a discussion about the behaviour focus for the week ahead.
-Each week we focus on either ‘Ready, Respectful or Safe’ choices to maintain high standards of behaviour.
+At the start of the week, children will take part in a discussion about the behaviour focus for the week ahead.
+Each week we set a focus for behaviour to set our high standard and our main priority is to focus on the children demonstrating that they can be: ‘Ready, Respectful or Safe’ at all times.
 It is our aim to ensure all children can clearly articulate what these learning behaviours look like.

 Recognition